Tax guide

 Income Tax Department - Downloads for AY 2026-27 ITR utilitiesOpen source

-• Exchange transaction report
+• Exchange transaction-level report (not just a summary)

-• TDS statement
+• TDS statement from each platform

-• AIS and Form 26AS
+• AIS and Form 26AS, both downloaded fresh

-Keep these documents in one folder with a short computation note.
-A simple note saying "why this number is in the return" is useful when a Form 16 amount, AIS entry, broker statement, bank interest, or tax challan needs to be explained later.
+An organised folder with a short computation note — something as basic as "why this figure appears in the return" — is worth its weight when an AIS entry, TDS discrepancy, or challan detail needs to be explained later.

 Filing checklist

-• Confirm the correct assessment year is AY 2026-27 for FY 2025-26 income.
+• Confirm AY 2026-27 is selected for FY 2025-26 transactions.

-• File only after the figures are supportable and e-verify the return on time.
+• File only when the figures are supportable, and e-verify the return promptly after submission.

-The most expensive mistake is often choosing the wrong route.
-A revised return, rectification request, AIS feedback, ITR-U, demand payment, grievance, and notice reply solve different problems.
-Do not use one route just because it is visible on the portal.
+The wrong route is often a more expensive mistake than a wrong number.
+A revised return, rectification, AIS feedback, ITR-U, demand payment, grievance, and notice reply each solve a different problem.
+Do not reach for the most visible option on the portal; reach for the correct one.

-Useful MyeCA paths
+Useful resources on MyeCA

-Use calculators and tools as a preparation layer, not as a substitute for checking final documents.
-If the case includes capital gains, foreign assets, business income, a large refund, tax-credit mismatch, or a notice, review the position before filing.
+Calculators are a preparation aid, not a substitute for checking source documents.
+If the return involves capital gains, foreign assets, business income, a large refund, a tax-credit mismatch, or any open notice, get the position reviewed before filing.

-For adjacent reading, keep the complete AY 2026-27 filing guide and the AY 2026-27 form-selection guide open while reviewing the file.
-For a CA-assisted next step, use expert consultation.
+Keep the complete AY 2026-27 filing guide and the form-selection guide open as reference while you work through the file.

 Frequently asked questions